kylehardinge/prayer-journaling/README.md

  - [ ] CRUD Membership within Groups
     - This will happen on a group page
  - [ ] CRUD Session
-    - Timer
-    - Way to add prayers to the session
+    - [x] Way to add prayers to the session automatically
-    - Notes section
+    - [x] Notes section
  - [ ] Error Handling
  - [x] Create new categories on group create
  - [x] Create new group on user registration